chRyNaN/cycle/README.md

 ### Create the State and models

-Typically, the `Intent`, `State`, `Change`, and `NavigationIntent` are sealed classes per screen and defined in the same file.
+Typically, the `Intent`, `State`, and `Change` are sealed classes per screen and defined in the same file.
 These components are platform independent, meaning they can live in shared code.

 For example, consider the following items for a home screen that displays a list of items.